neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 # Communication: Ultimate

+Last class, we touched on various aspects of a definition of communication that was roughly: *A sender communicates a signal to a receiver, the signal contains information, and the receiver acts upon the signal.*

 What determines the modality of communication?

 Which of the following would you say are examples of communication, and which are not?